livingdocsIO/documentation/reference-docs/project-config/editor_settings.md

 ## Media Library

-After linking the media library on the `mainNavigation` (see above), one can also define `displayFilters` to customise the media library dashboard.
+After linking the media library on the `mainNavigation` (see above), one can also define `displayFilters` to customise the media library dashboard (see example on top of the page).